 Compare the higher of the resultant amounts from 2) and 3) above to the salary rates for the higher job group into which the employee is being promoted.

 The employee’s salary rate shall be the first rate in the higher job group that at least equals the higher of the resultant amounts from 4) above.

+For promotions after October 1, 2018, if the application of the above formula results in a salary that is less than the amount the employee would receive had he/she been promoted to the next lower grade, the employee’s salary upon promotion shall be increased to the next higher step in the grade the employee is being promoted into.

+For promotions after October 1, 2018, an employee who is not at the terminal step in their grade and has been in their current step for at least nine (9) months at the time of a promotion shall be advanced one (1) step in the new job grade after the promotional factor is applied.

+Employees shall have the option of 6 or 7 above and not both.

 For employees who are at the maximum step within their current job: